-A weekly post of healthy-intention goals for the sake of accountability; [inspired long ago by Jess and her #sayitdoit style]
+A post of healthy-intention goals for the sake of accountability; [inspired long ago by Jess and her #sayitdoit style]

 This Week I Will

 Get Prepped for My March 2017 Goals; and start STRONG.
 This weekend I spent some time setting my goals for the month of March.
 I drafted intentions in four categories and tried to be as realistic as possible about what I can accomplish, while still giving myself a bit of a challenge and room for growth.
 I had a Google Hangout with Kelly this weekend and we talked about our goals, the reasons behind them, and our plan of attack for the month ahead.
 Here’s what I’m planning to accomplish this month:

 Walk home from work as often as possible.
 I’ve started a tally on my white board in my home workspace to keep track of the days I’ve walked home from the office in 2017.
 I want to see how quickly I can get to 100 tally marks.
 So far I have managed four days.

 Build and begin a running plan; which includes choosing races in to register and train for this summer and fall.
 I did some interval running this weekend and felt REALLY great about it.
 I’m eager to start seriously training for a race again, but I also know it’s important to start slow and build a base to stay healthy and injury free while working hard towards race day.
 My other goals this month support my continued Q1 quest to “Build a Base” to prep for a sort of “spring training” I expect to rock next quarter!